linkerd/website/linkerd.io/content/blog/linkerd-benchmarks.md

 seconds.
 In short, Istio was not able to perform effectively in Kinvolk's 600rps condition.

-(**Update**: Kinvolks's re-tuned Istio showed similar performance in the 600rps condition, with p99 latency for Istio remaining in the minutes and median latency between 10 and 20 seconds.)
+(**Update**: Kinvolk's re-tuned Istio benchmark showed similar performance in the 600rps condition, with p99 latency for Istio remaining in the minutes and median latency between 10 and 20 seconds.)

 **_Summary: Linkerd had a latency advantage over Istio.
 In the 500rps condition, Istio's p99 was 100x of Linkerd's. in the 600rps condition, Istio's